TurtleP/TurtleP.github.io-old2/LovePotion/wiki/packaging.md

 Please refer to 'creata a `love` file' [at the official LÖVE wiki](https://love2d.org/wiki/Game_Distribution#Create_a_.love-file).

 Once the LÖVE binary is created, [download the file association zip](files/config.zip ':ignore').
 Copy the `lovepotion.cfg` file to your Switch micro SD card under `/nx-hbmenu/config/fileassoc`.
 The `LovePotion` folder can be placed under `/switch`.
-The only thing missing is the latest copy of Löve Potion, so download the [latest *.nro binary](https://github.com/TurtleP/LovePotion/releases) and place it in the `LovePotion` folder.
+The only thing missing is the latest copy of LÖVE Potion, so download the [latest *.nro binary](https://github.com/TurtleP/LovePotion/releases) and place it in the `LovePotion` folder.

 All that's left is to copy the new *SuperGame.love* file to the `/switch` folder on your micro SD card and open the Homebrew Menu.
 It will now show up as an entry that you can run.